YOUR GUIDE TO YOUR NEW HOME

 - dissatisfaction with the way in which an informal complaint has been dealt with;

 - a situation, although resolved at source, keeps re-occurring;

 - its seriousness or complexity – where abuse or neglect may be implied, we would raise a safeguarding alert.

-SECOND STAGE – SENIOR MANAGEMENT4.
-If you feel unsatisfied with the outcome, you may raise a further complaint, verbally or in writing to:
+The Second Stage is also internal, and is usually addressed by the Senior Management Team.
+If you are unsatisfied with the outcome of the First Stage, you can raise a further complaint, verbally or in writing to: